tomhealy1/Prog_DA_2019_Assignment_2/README.md

 ## 4. Explore the new dataset-

-I carry some visual and descriptive exploration of the dataset, do a full print of the new dataset and plot and explain some highlighted relationships.
+I carryout some visual and descriptive exploration of the dataset, do a full print of the new dataset and plot and explain some highlighted relationships.

 ## Tools used